Bloom into a Cut Flower Business!

-- A 700 hour course for people working or wishing to work in the area of cut flower production.
+- A course for people working in or preparing to work in cut flower production.

-- This course is structured in the same way as other VHT002 horticulture certificates we offer; having two parts - broad based core studies, and more specialised stream studies.
+- This course has two parts - broad based core studies and more specialised stream studies.
 Each part is 50% of the course.

-- The first (core) part, develops broader knowledge and skills in horticulture; preparing you to learn and apply horticultural knowledge to anything in production or amenity horticulture.
+- The first (core) part develops a foundational knowledge base and skills in horticulture, preparing you to apply your horticultural knowledge to anything in production or amenity horticulture.

-- The second (stream) part, builds on the core with more in depth studies related to the production and marketing of cut flowers.
+- The second (stream) part builds on this foundation with a greater depth of studies related to the production and marketing of cut flowers.

-Because the Core Units are the same as for the other certificates (ie. Introduction to Plants, Plant Culture, Soils and Nutrition, Plant Identification and Use, Pests, Diseases and Weeds); it is relatively easy for you to switch to a different stream if you develop opportunities or interests in some other area of horticulture while studying the first half of the course.
+Because the Core Units are the same as for the other certificates (i.e. Introduction to Plants, Plant Culture, Soils and Nutrition, Plant Identification and Use, Pests, Diseases and Weeds), it is possible to switch to a different stream if you develop opportunities or interests in another area of horticulture while studying the first half of the course.

 CORE STUDIES

-Through these lessons, you develop broad general skills in horticultural practices, and plant knowledge.
+Through these lessons, you develop broad general skills in horticultural practices and plant knowledge.
 These are relevant to growing flowers, but also useful in other areas of horticulture.
-By developing a broader based foundation, you not only keep your career and business options more open, you also tend to keep a broader perspective on how you view the wider world.

 - Introduction To Plants